 d) Can you generalize Carnot's Perpendicularity theorem further?

-f) Click on the 'Polygon Generalization' button in the above sketch.
+f) Click on the 'Link to Polygon' button in the above sketch.
 A quadrilateral is shown but the result generalizes similarly to any polygon.
 Can you prove it in general?
 What about the converse?
 Is it true?
 Can you prove or refute the converse?
 What about similar figures on the sides of any polygon?

 Some Additional Readings & Wikipedia Reference